cwsoft/sudoku/README.md

 # 👀 Sudoku Solver - Python 3.8+

-Simple Sudoku solver using backtracking algorithm and the great [Pandas package](https://pandas.pydata.org/docs/).
+Simple Python Sudoku solver for Windows OS using backtracking algorithm and the great [Pandas package](https://pandas.pydata.org/docs/).

+## Requirements
+- Windows OS (tested with Windows 10)
+- Windows Terminal supporting ANSI Escape Seuqences (cursor positioning and colors)

 ## Basic usage
 Prepare a textfile with a Sudoku puzzle you can´t solve or you are too lazy to do manually.
 The Sudoko puzzle file consists of numbers [0-9] placed in a 9x9 grid, where the numer 0 indicates a free slot.
 Numers in columns are separated by single space char, rows are separated with a line break.
 Place # at the beginning of a line for adding comments ignored by the solver.
 Invoke the Sudoku solver with argument --interactive to see the backtracking algorithm in action.